openshift-labs/cloud-native-katacoda/scenarios/debug-app/05-debug-pause-breakpoint.md

 In order to pause code execution at the breakpoint, you have to invoke the Inventory REST API once more.

-Go back to the first terminal window and use `curl` to invoke the Inventory REST API.
+Go back to the first terminal window and re-run the `curl` command to invoke the Inventory REST API.

 You can find out the Inventory route url using `oc get routes`.
 Replace `INVENTORY-ROUTE-HOST` with the Inventory route url from your project.